panda3d/panda3d-docs/programming/scene-graph/model-files.rst

 It is possible to reparent the model to any node (even to another model, or to a sub-part of a different model), not just to :obj:`~builtins.render`!
-Important is that it is parented to a node that is itself parented to a scene graph, so that Panda3D can find it.
+What's important is that it is parented to a node that is itself parented to a scene graph, so that Panda3D can find it.
 Otherwise, the model will remain invisible.

 The converse is to remove a model from the scene graph, which can be done as